trzsz/trzsz-ssh/README.en.md

   UdpRemoteForward /remote_socket /local_socket
   ```

+- `ForwardUdpTimeout`: Sets the idle timeout for UDP forwarding sessions; the corresponding forwarding session will be cleared automatically if no data is sent or received within this period to free resources.
+Default is 5 minutes.

 ### Trouble shooting

 - In older versions of the Warp terminal, the features like blocks requires renaming `tssh` to `ssh`.
 It is recommended to create a soft link (friendly for updates):